 A quick experiment with Stellarium shows that the CSM would have to have been over the dark part of moon’s western nearside to see the stars that are in view.
 In itself this doesn’t prove anything, as an observatory in Hawaii could also have seen those stars at the same time, although it would be hard pressed to have reproduced the specific star trails produced by the CSM’s slow rotation.

 On the same magazine, however, are photographs of the lunar surface taken using Earthshine as the only illumination.
-Four of these are reproduced in the Preliminary Science Report and show Aristarchus crater, Schroter’s Valley and it’s ‘Cobra Head’ and Herodotus crater, all in the same region identified in the Stellarium shot below, together with a view from a terrestrial telescope.
+Four of these are reproduced in the Preliminary Science Report and in this report. and show Aristarchus crater, Schroter’s Valley and it’s ‘Cobra Head’ and Herodotus crater, all in the same region identified in the Stellarium shot below, together with a view from a terrestrial telescope.

 Now let’s have a look at the views from Apollo.
 First of all, there are two of Aristarchus crater, AS15-